Does Protein Powder Expire?

 Yes, protein powder does expire.
 Most protein powders have an expiration date or a "best by" date printed on the packaging.
 Common protein powder ingredients like milk, soy, and eggs make it susceptible to going bad.
 However, powder still has the longest shelf life compared to other forms of protein.

 If you’re wondering if it’s ok to consume your nearly expired or already expired protein powder, read this first.
 It can help you make a safe decision about your protein supplement.

 Is It Ok to Use Expired Protein Powder?

-How you store protein powder can help you determine if it’s ok to consume past its expiration.
+It is not recommended to use expired protein powder, as it may have lost its nutritional value and could be harmful to consume.
+But, how you store protein powder can help you determine if it’s ok to consume past its expiration.
 When stored in low humidity environments, the less likely it is to have bacteria growth.
 However, if you’re noticing weird clumps or clusters in the powder, dump it immediately.
 It may seem like you are dumping money in the garbage when throwing away expired protein powder, but it really may be your safest option.

 How Long Does Protein Last Once Opened?

 After opening the container and as the protein powder ages, its protein content changes.
 Protein can degrade over time, meaning you’re not getting the amount that’s displayed on the label per serving.
 A study on lysine, an amino acid found in whey protein, was found to degrade from 5.5% to 4.2% in 12 months when stored at 70°F (21°C) with 45–65% humidity.